sayyadirfanali/pilaf/README.md

 > check(
 >   { author: "$a", books: [ "The Hobbit", "...$b" ] },
 >   { author: "J.R.R.
-Tolkien", books: [ "The Hobbit", "The Lord of the Rings", "The Silmarilion" ] }
+Tolkien", books: [ "The Hobbit", "The Lord of the Rings", "The Silmarillion" ] }
 > )
 {
   __match__: true,
   a: "J.R.R.
 Tolkien",
-  b: [ "The Lord of the Rings", "The Silmarilion" ]
+  b: [ "The Lord of the Rings", "The Silmarillion" ]
 }

 ```